simon-zhou/pgsql/btree_source.md

 itup = (IndexTuple) PageGetItem(page, PageGetItemId(page, offnum));
 ```

-Generally a page has line pointers of type **ItemIdData**, which has two bits flags, 15 bits offset within that page and 15 bits byte length of the tuple.
+Generally a page has line pointers of type **ItemIdData**, which has 2 bits flags, 15 bits offset within that page and 15 bits byte length of the tuple.
 By using the offset we can get to **IndexTuple**.

 Definition of **ItemIdData** and **IndexTuple**: